PaulaHum/Data-Analytics-Salary-and-Pay-Equality-Insights/README.md

 * Office of Agriculture
 * Non-Departmental Account

-Worth mentioning is that for all of the above the standard deviation is pretty huge - from $42,989 up to $62,852 (remember that our standard deviation was around $30,000 ref.
-Picture 16).
+Worth mentioning is that for all of the above the standard deviation is pretty huge - from $42,989 up to $62,852 (remember that our standard deviation was around $30,000).
 Again, to have a better view, let’s drag the pay gap data.

 <img width="883" alt="Screenshot 2024-09-23 at 22 18 27" src="https://github.com/user-attachments/assets/0da0bb3e-27ec-410c-866c-d758013c257f">